horoeka-2021/odd-jobs/README.md

 ## To Do List

-* Refactoring package.json - versions
+* Refactoring package.json - adjust versions
-* Server Side API endpoints
+* Server Side API endpoints - revisit
-* Test for React components - revise
+* Test for React components(add another example component) - revise to remove the warning
-* Testing DB CRUD - mock db injection - before/after
+* Testing backend with injected DB - before/after in Test
-* Testing routing/json from API
+* Testing routing/json from API with injected backend